IBM/cloud-operators/README.md

 Next the `safe` namespace needs to contain secrets and configmaps corresponding to each namespace that will contain services and bindings.
 The naming convention is as follows:

 ```
-<namespace>-secret-ibm-cloud-operator
+<namespace>-ibmcloud-operator-secret
-<namespace>-config-ibm-cloud-operator
+<namespace>-ibmcloud-operator-defaults
 ```

 These can be created similary to what is done with `make install`.

-If we create a service or binding resource in a namespace `XYZ`, the IBM Cloud Operator first looks in the `XYZ` namespace to find `secret-ibm-cloud-operator` and `config-ibm-cloud-operator`, for account context.
-If they are missing in `XYZ`, it looks for the `ibm-cloud-operator` configmap in the namespace where the operator is installed, to see if there is a management namespace.
+If we create a service or binding resource in a namespace `XYZ`, the IBM Cloud Operator first looks in the `XYZ` namespace to find `ibmcloud-operator-secret` and `ibmcloud-operator-defaults`, for account context.
+If they are missing in `XYZ`, it looks for the `ibmcloud-operator-config` configmap in the namespace where the operator is installed, to see if there is a management namespace.
 If there is, it looks in the management namespace for the secret and configmap with the naming convention:
-`XYZ-secret-ibm-cloud-operator` and `XYZ-config-ibm-cloud-operator`.
-If there is no management namespace, the operator looks in the `default` namespace for the secret and configmap (`secret-ibm-cloud-operator` and `config-ibm-cloud-operator`).
+`XYZ-ibmcloud-operator-secret` and `XYZ-ibmcloud-operator-defaults`.
+If there is no management namespace, the operator looks in the `default` namespace for the secret and configmap (`ibmcloud-operator-secret` and `ibmcloud-operator-defaults`).